vircadia/vircadia-docs-sphinx/docs/source/sell/add-item/upload-avatar.md

 12. Save your submission.
     ![](_images/marketplace-assets.png)

 At this time, we recommend that you test your avatar using the [Marketplace Item Tester](../../create/tools.html#marketplace-item-tester).
-If your avatar re-imports into High Fidelity without any issues, it is now ready to be uploaded to the Marketplace.
+If your avatar re-imports into Project Athena without any issues, it is now ready to be uploaded to the Marketplace.

 ## Find Your Avatar's URL